chovs/chovs/README.md

 writing in the morning
 and building stuff at nights

-- currently building the foundation
+- currently building thale, second memory for students

 <!---